Object storage access control with Apache Ranger#

 Resource and privilege relationship limitations#

-For example, as user without full administrative access (ALL PRIVILEGES) you can end up in a situation where you create a new table, but can not grant access to that table to other users.
+For example, as a user without full administrative access (ALL PRIVILEGES) you can end up in a situation where you create a new table, but can not grant access to that table to other users.
 As a workaround you can create global policies that use matching patterns and define the desired default access.

 Role management limitations#